Aurangabad CIDCO

 Aurangabad CIDCO (औरंगाबाद सिडको) is a planned city in Maharashtra state, India.

-Rafiq Zakaria contested the first election of the newly created Maharashtra state in 1962, from Aurangabad and was elected to Maharashtra assembly.
+Indian politician Rafiq Zakaria contested the first election of the newly created Maharashtra state in 1962, from Aurangabad and was elected to Maharashtra assembly.
 He was made Minister for Urban Development in the new ministry.
 It was due to his efforts that planning for New Aurangabad was initiated.
 The responsibility for the new city was given to City and Industrial Development Corporation (CIDCO) which started development in the 1970s.
 Thus Aurangabad CIDCO was conceived and developed into a modern city.

 New Aurangabad (as the project was known) is the second most successful project to be undertaken by CIDCO after Navi Mumbai.

 New Aurangabad

-Planned and developed by CIDCO, New Aurangabad inaugurated by then Prime Minister Indira Gandhi, who remarked: "The plans look very good on paper, let us see how it is implemented".
+Planned and developed by CIDCO, New Aurangabad was inaugurated by then Prime Minister Indira Gandhi, who remarked: "The plans look very good on paper, let us see how it is implemented".
 She once visited the project after the implementation of the plan started, and also planted a tree at New Aurangabad, which is nurtured and maintained by CIDCO.